jheagle/collect-your-stuff/README.md

 <a name="LinkerIterator"></a>

 ## LinkerIterator
-Class LinkerIterator returns the next value for Iterable classes.
+Class LinkerIterator returns the next value when using linkers of linked type lists.

 **Kind**: global class
+<a name="DoubleLinkerIterator"></a>

+## DoubleLinkerIterator
+Class DoubleLinkerIterator returns the next value when using linkers of linked type lists.

+**Kind**: global class
 <a name="ArrayIterator"></a>

 ## ArrayIterator
-Class ArrayIterator returns the next value for Iterable classes.
+Class ArrayIterator returns the next value when using elements of array type list.

 **Kind**: global class
 <a name="Stackable"></a>